 There are 3 stages:

 - Gingivitis: it is the early stage of gum disease.
 It is characterized by gum bleeding during toothbrushing or flossing.
 With inadequate oral hygiene, the dental plaque accumulates on teeth surfaces and on the gum line.
 Bacteria in the dental plaque produce toxins that cause the inflammation of gums.
 At the early stage, the inflammation affects gums and doesn’t extend to the tooth-supporting tissues.
-The early stage can be reversed by proper oral hygiene and professional cleaning.
+The early-stage can be reversed by proper oral hygiene and professional cleaning.

 - Periodontitis: at this stage, the inflammation extends to the tooth-supporting tissues such as the jaw bone and connective tissues, causing irreversible damage.
-This will lead to gum recession and the formation of pockets which trap food and dental plaque.
+This will lead to gum recession and the formation of pockets that trap food and dental plaque.
 The damage can be stopped and prevented by improved oral hygiene and professional scaling and polishing.

 - Advanced periodontitis: if periodontitis is left untreated, the damage of jawbone and connective tissues will continue and your teeth will become loose.
 In the end, this will lead to tooth loss.